 Taking Your Pets

-You must receive a veterinary certificate from your vet stating your pet is healthy and fit to fly.
+- You must receive a veterinary certificate from your vet stating that your pet is healthy and fit to fly.

-Proof of a rabies vaccination will also be required before you arrive.
+- Proof of rabies vaccination will also be needed before you arrive.

 Driving in South Africa

-Just like in the UK, cars drive on the left-hand side of the road.
+Just like home, cars drive on the left-hand side of the road, a relief for many.

 It may take some time to become accustomed to the speed limits which are set in Kilometres per hour (km).

-But this is far easier to adapt to than many locations.
+Overall, driving rules and conditions are far easier to adapt to than in many other countries.

-It is important to note that you will be required to obtain an International Driver’s Permit as well as you British driving license.
+- It is important to note that you will have to obtain an International Driver’s Permit as well as your British driving license.

-So make sure you have everything in order before driving in South Africa.
+- So, make sure you have everything in order before driving anywhere in South Africa.

 Importing Your Car

-- Be granted an authority letter from the South African Bureau of Standards (SABS).
+- You must be granted an authority letter from the South African Bureau of Standards (SABS).

 - Submit a copy of your permanent SA residence certificate; foreign passport; and foreign car registration certificate.

 - Wait for the application process to be completed.
-A customs duty will need to be paid to the South African Revenue Service (SARS).
+Customs duties will need to be paid to the South African Revenue Service (SARS).

-It is also important to know that you cannot sell your imported car in South Africa until you have lived there for 24 months.
+- It is also important to note that you cannot sell your imported car in South Africa until you have lived there for a minimum of 24 months.